Taha-M-H/Taha-M-H/README.md

 ## 👋 Hi there

 My name is Taha, and I'm an aspiring Data Analyst and Computer Science & AI student.
+-Exploring the intersection of Data Analytics and Predictive Modeling.

 ## 📫 How to reach me: